spamegg1/reviews/README.md

 Assignments were: finding a longest substring, a Hangman game, a dictionary word-guessing game (with an AI opponent!), decoding secret encoded messages, and some others.
 There is a timed Midterm exam and a timed Final exam.
 I think I was given 8 hours to finish them.
 I finished in less than 1 hour.

 *Spam's recommendation:* TAKE THIS!
 BEST intro course ever.
-Ignore the other "intro/beginner" stuff like Py4e or Fundamentals of Computing (nothing against those courses).

 ### <a name="coretheory"></a> Algorithms (Tim Roughgarden)

 https://www.coursera.org/learn/algorithms-divide-conquer
 https://www.coursera.org/learn/algorithms-graphs-data-structures
 https://www.coursera.org/learn/algorithms-greedy